-Website and marketing translation is the adaptation of content on websites and in marketing collateral from one language to another.
-Website translation can include translation of several components:
+Website and marketing translation involves the adaptation of content on websites and in marketing collateral from one language to another.
+Website translation services focus on several components:

 Keep international users in mind when creating website and marketing content.
 Certain linguistic and stylistic elements within your content can be perceived negatively or confuse target audiences overseas.

 Choose linguistic elements (e.g., terminology, expressions, idioms, slang, symbols) that are translation-friendly, using those elements consistently throughout your content.
 Articulate ideas clearly to foster higher translation quality, lower project costs, and faster turnarounds.

 Select stylistic elements (e.g., layout, colors, graphics) that are suitable for each target audience to help your content make the best impression possible.

 Being conscious of your global audience when creating content will ultimately help your brand image become more global and boost your global presence.
 This is a crucial step to effective global brand management.

 Providing source HTML or CMS output files (rather than just a website URL) to your website translation company allows for simpler, faster, and more accurate analyses of web content.

 With a website URL, localization engineers need to download the HTML files tied to the website, then identify the translatable text, and finally extract the text for analysis – this can take time and may result in an inaccurate cost estimate, with important text in the CMS excluded or repeated text that only appears once in the database considered on multiple pages.

 Similarly, for translation of marketing collateral, it is best to provide source files (e.g., Illustrator, InDesign, FrameMaker) instead of exported PDFs.
 Although analysis of content is possible using PDFs, text extraction from PDF can result in inconsistencies in format and could increase costs.